EveGlowLuna/StarRailAssistant.Neo/information.md

 - Add Currency Wars difficulty selection
 - Add reroll start configuration options (investment environments, investment strategies, strategy stage, max retry)

+Warn:
+- New content is currently displayed only in Chinese due to partial untranslated parts, and the input box also only allows Chinese configuration.
+We plan to address this in future updates.